tylerjromeo/nolandel-notes/smoke.md

 (You could include a scene some years before the Incident with smoke as well if you want.
 It might also be cool to have something in prison with smoke, but I have no ideas for either scenario.
 Just offering that in case you want more to draw from than what I wrote.)
 (Also a quick reminder, Henry is only 52.
 He acts much older than he actually is.)

+tyler notes: Harold's betrayal must be ambiguous.
+Harold will lie and say he was captured too, and got transferred to another prison, but the guild got him this position as back pay.
+Maybe the guild will help you out too!

+"they told me you were dead by the time I got out!"